Corsair990/portfolio---2d-top-down-rpg-multiplayer-web/README.md

 # Key Features #

 * **Dedicated Server Architecture:** The server is the ultimate authority, preventing common cheats.
-* **Client-Side Prediction & Server Reconciliation:** Player movement feels instantly responsive to the local player while being smoothly corrected by the server's authoritative state.
+* **Snapshot Interpolation:** Player movement feels smooth to the local player while being updated by the server's authoritative state.
 * **Networked State Machine:** A clean and extensible state machine pattern.
 * **Animation Controller:** Handles all the animation logic.
 * **Bandwidth Optimization:** Player input/facing is sent to the server using bitmasking, I will be minimizing network traffic using optimizations where I can.
 * **Dynamic Player Spawning:** A robust system to be spawned into the world safely and reliably.
 * **Movement Interpolation:** Smoothly renders remote player movement, eliminating network jitter.
 * **Networked Inventory:** A properly networked and authoritative inventory system. -- IN PROGRESS.
-INITIAL VERSION JUST COMMITED.
+INITIAL VERSION JUST COMMITTED.
 * **Quest & Dialogue:** A questing and dialgue system. -- TODO

 # Built With